blazejkustra/react-native-onboarding/README.md

 ## Inspired by [Private Mind App](https://github.com/software-mansion-labs/private-mind)

 A private AI app that runs entirely offline on your device, with no data sent to the cloud and no internet connection required.
-Private Mind represents a new era of AI—powerful, personal, and completely private.
+Private Mind represents a new era of AI!
+Powerful, personal, and completely private.

 ![Banner](assets/private-mind.png)